jmkapp/Spring-Boot-Kotlin-Zyronator/README.md

 This is a companion project to the [Android Zyronator](https://github.com/jmkapp/Android-Kotlin-Zyronator), which uses this API to store and retrieve listener/mix data.

-This API is [live at Amazon Web Services](http://jsbr.us-west-2.elasticbeanstalk.com).
-Most areas are restricted to authenticated users only.

 Restricted areas can be accessed using basic authentication:
 * username: guest
 * password: guest